joeyparrish/upfish/README.md

 ## Analytics & privacy

-We will log the following data:
+UpFish will log the following data:

  - A count of the number of installations
  - A count of the number of sessions